 Molecular relationships between Australian annual wild rice, Oryza meridionalis, and two related perennial forms

-Sotowa, M, Ootsuka, K, Kobayashi, Y, Hao, Y, Tanaka, K, Ichitani, K, Flowers, JM, Purugganan, MD, Nakamura, I, Sato, YI, Sato, T, Crayn, D, Simon, B, Waters, DLE, Henry, RJ & Ishikawa, R in press, 'Molecular relationships between Australian annual wild rice, Oryza meridionalis, and two related perennial forms', Rice.
+Sotowa, M, Ootsuka, K, Kobayashi, Y, Hao, Y, Tanaka, K, Ichitani, K, Flowers, JM, Purugganan, MD, Nakamura, I, Sato, YI, Sato, T, Crayn, D, Simon, B, Waters, DLE, Henry, RJ & Ishikawa, R 2013, 'Molecular relationships between Australian annual wild rice, Oryza meridionalis, and two related perennial forms', Rice, vol. 6, art.
+26.

 Background: The perennial, Oryza rufipogon distributed from Asia to Australia and the annual O. meridionalis indigenous to Australia are AA genome species in the Oryza.
 However, recent research has demonstrated that the Australian AA genome perennial populations have maternal genomes more closely related to those of O. meridionalis than to those found in Asian populations of O. rufipogon suggesting that the Australian perennials may represent a new distinct gene pool for rice.